misupartha/B-J-Biscuit-Sales-Analysis/README.md

 ## License

-This project is open-source and available under the MIT License(LICENSE).
+This project is open-source and available under the <a href="https://github.com/misupartha/BJ-Biscuit-Sales-Analysis-MSExcel/blob/main/LICENSE"> MIT License </a>.

 ---